genFD/react-part-III-projects/01-dateCounter/readme.md

 These rules help improve useReducer’s scaleable and predictable state management.
 Some common behaviors to avoid inside reducers are network requests, generating random numbers, and using asynchronous functions.

-We can update the reducer function like so :
+We can update our reducer function like so :

 ```jsx
 function reducer(state, action) {